tim-christy/tim-christy.github.io/_posts/setup/data_pipeline/2024-04-12-postgres-setup.md

 docker network ls
 ```

-Navigate to the pgdata folder and run the following command:
+Now navigate to the pgdata folder and run the following command.
+An explanation
+of what this all means follows after it.
 ```bash
 docker run -d \
 --name postgres \